 | Financial Stability | Administrative operations and fiscal responsibility |

-If a school lacks recognized institutional accreditation, credits earned there may not transfer and financial aid eligibility may be limited.
+If a school lacks recognized institutional accreditation, credits earned there may not transfer.

 To understand how accreditation fits into broader program evaluation, compare it alongside admissions requirements and Liberal Arts Curriculum.